leevanrell/leevanrell.github.io/_posts/2020-1-30-MagicMirror-build.markdown

 GPIO.cleanup()
 ```

 I know.
 Its hot garbage.
-But its my garbage.
+But it's my garbage.

 You can drop this script in your home directory.
 Make it executable with chmod.
 ```